omar-karray/anchorless-tech-test/docs/backend-setup.md

 ## Environment Notes

 - `laravel-backend-api/.env.example` is copied to `.env` at container start if the file is missing.
 Adjust `.env` once and it will be reused on subsequent boots.
+- The `react-frontend` container launches via `docker/start-container`, which copies `.env.example` to `.env` if the file is missing before executing the Node command.
+The frontend dev server always has the correct Reverb credentials without extra steps.
 - `.env` already contains Reverb credentials.
 Frontend clients connect via `ws://localhost:8080` (development) using the `REVERB_APP_KEY`.
 - MinIO credentials default to `sail` / `password`.
 The bucket is named `uploads`.